ClosingBracket/osv/documentation/54_release_notes.md

 # Overview
 From the beginning, OSv was designed to implement a subset of Linux POSIX API superset.
 But until this release most Linux applications had to be **re-compiled from source** as shared libraries or some like Java rely on OSv version of /usr/bin/java wrapper to run.
 This meant that one could NOT run a Linux executable "as is".
 In other words, OSv has always been *Linux-compatible at source level but not at binary level*.

 This release offers a breakthrough and allows running unmodified Linux **position-independent executables** (so-called "pies") and **position-dependant executables** "as-is" as long as they *do not use "fork/execve" or other unsupported Linux API*.
-It means that very often one can take a Linux binary from Linux host and run it on OSv *without having to locate the source code on the Internet and build it as shared library*.
+It means that very often one can take a **binary from Linux host and run it on OSv** without having to locate the source code on the Internet and build it as shared library.

 In addition, this release makes OSv more Linux-compatible from another end - booting on a hypervisor.
 The previous release 0.53 made OSv kernel *"look like"* ELF64 uncompressed Linux kernel.
 The new release 0.54 has enhanced OSv loader to *"look like"* **vmlinuz** and thus allow booting on Docker's **Hyperkit** on OSX.
 The OSv loader has also been enhanced to boot as Linux ELF64 **PVH/HVM** loader on QEMU with `--kernel` option.

 Finally two new
 Mention tooling - manifest_from_host.sh and build_capstan_mpm_ (better capstan).
 Example to run docker image.

-# Features Highlights
+# Highlights
-* Linux compatibility - apps
+## Linux compatibility
+* Applications
+    * Enhanced **getopt** family of functions to work with both **position-independent executables** and **position-dependent executables** in order to allow receiving program arguments
+    * Enhanced dynamic linker to be capable of executing **position-dependent executables**
+    * Mapped kernel higher in virtual memory - from 0x00200000 to **0x40200000** (2nd GiB) in order to make space for position-dependent executables
+    * Added new GNU libc extensions
-    * PIEs (getopt shortcoming)
+      * `error()`
-    * non-PIEs - java with front-end bin/java executable
+      * `__prognames` and `__progname_full`
+    * Added missing pseudo-files to procfs and minimal sysfs in order to support **libnuma** which allows programs like ffmpeg use x265 codec on OSv "as-is"
+    * Encanced `/proc/self/maps` to include i-node number and device-id to support GraalVM apps with isolates
+    * Improved dynamic linker by making it:
+      * ignore old version symbols so that new version symbols are resolved properly instead
+      * delay resolving symbols found missing during `relocate_rela()` phase for certain relocation types to allow more unmodified Linux executables run on OSv
-    * Kernel re-mapped higher
+* Booting
-    * mention local-exec TLS coming
-* Linux compatibility - booting; looks like Linux to hypervisor
     * vmlinuz - for Hyperkit
     * PVH/HVM to QEMU
 * Tooling/usability
     * scripts/manifest_from_host.sh
     * scripts/build-capstan-mpm-packages
     * Docker files to build on Ubuntu and Fedora
+    * Tweaked OSv code to support compilation by GCC 9
 * Hypervisors
     * Docker Hyperkit
     * QEMU PVH/HVM boot
+* Improved RAMFS by:
+    * bugs
+        * delay freeing data until i-node closed
+        * keep i-node number the same
+    * speedup slow write/append
-* Bugs
+Bugs
     * RAMFS
     * Dynamic Linker
 * Documentation